luau-lang/luau/rfcs/type-byte-buffer.md

 This introduces 'buffer' as a class type in global typing context and adds new global 'buffer' table.
 While class type might intersect with user-defined 'buffer' type, such type redefinitions are already allowed in Luau, so this should not cause new type errors.
-Same goes for the global table, users can already override globals like 'string', so additional of a new global is backwards-compatible, but new table will not be accessible in such a case.
+The same goes for the global table, users can already override globals like 'string', so additional of a new global is backwards-compatible, but new table will not be accessible in such a case.

 This increases the complexity of the VM a little bit, since support for new tagged type is required in interpreter loop and GC.